navasmontilla/CAELUM/README.md

 - Compressible flows single and multicomponent (composed by a mixture of 2 gases)
 - Gravitational source terms

+The high order WENO and TENO schemes implemented in this code allow the simulation of turbulent flows using an Implicit Large Eddy Simulation (ILES) framework.
+ILES methods accurately reproduce the statistical behavior of turbulent flows.
+The  truncation errors of the scheme play the role of the common sub-grid scale filters used in traditional LES methods.
+High-fidelity simulations can be achieved when using this approach.
+A Kelvin-Helmholtz instability computed by EHOW-3D is shown below.

 <figure style="text-align: center;">
   <img src="doc/panel.png" width="100%" alt="my alt text"/>
 </figure>